Alberta Trip Planner and Travel Guide

 Winter in Alberta

 - In winter, many outfitters offer dog sledding, ice climbing, and heliskiing.

 - Or try your luck with ice fishing.
 Enjoy the comfort of a heated shelter perched on the ice, and wait for a delicious lake trout, walleye, northern pike, perch, or Arctic grayling to gobble your bait.
 What better adventure than that?

 - Take part in a snowmobiling trip and speed through the excellent powder.
 Sled across frozen lakes and up mountains, through boreal forests, and across wide-open plains.
 A well-thought-out Alberta Trip Planner for winter travel can get you on fantastic outdoor adventures.

 Try something you have never done before, Alberta Canada is the place to do it!

-Located nearby is beautiful Moraine Lake.
-The beautiful lake is surrounded by the Valley of the Ten Peaks and is less touristy than Lake Louise.
+Located nearby is the beautiful Moraine Lake.
+This spectacular lake is surrounded by the Valley of the Ten Peaks and is less touristy than Lake Louise.

 Head-Smashed-In Buffalo Jump is located at Fort Macleod, where the remains of marked trails, an aboriginal camp, and vast quantities of buffalo skeletons can still be found.
 They are evidence of a custom practiced by aboriginal people for nearly 6,000 years.